MonoidMusician/blog/sources/bezier_calligraphy.md

 My first thought was great, we have a quadratic equation, so we know the formula and can just take the derivative of it!

-This was … naïve, oh so naïve.
+This was&nbsp;… naïve, oh so naïve.
 Letʼs see why.

 We have our solution here: